guggero/blips/blip-tap.md

 * all reserve requirements still expressed in BTC
   * BTC still needed for channel as still tool for fees
   * given fee rate can compute amt of BTC needed for 483 HTLCs in each direction
-  * not that fdiff from channels today re min channlel size
+  * not that fdiff from channels today re min channel size

 ### Last Mile Routing